charles1964/jupiter/playbook_elk/README.md

-# Ansible ELK and netdata Playbook for Ubuntu 18.04.2 LTS (Bionic Beaver)
+# Ansible ELK Playbook for Ubuntu 18.04.2 LTS (Bionic Beaver)
 #This playbook is for setting up version 5.x of the ELK Stack on a remote server
 # Instructions